jonathansamines/access-logs-aborted-requests/README.md

 #### Aborted request

-Log is correct but response time is not included
+Log is correct but [response time](https://github.com/expressjs/morgan#response-timedigits) is not included, from morgan docs:

+> The time between the request coming into morgan and when the response headers are written, in milliseconds.

+When a request is aborted, response headers are never written.

 ```bash
 ::ffff:127.0.0.1 - - [Thu, 19 May 2022 14:57:24 GMT] "GET /delayed HTTP/1.1" - - "-" "-"